datacarpentry/image-processing/learners/setup.md

 ## Software

 1. Download and install the latest [MiniForge distribution of Python](https://conda-forge.org/download/) for your operating system.
-   Make sure to choose the Python 3 version (as opposed to the one with Python 2).
    If you already have a Python 3 setup that you are happy with, you can continue to use that (we recommend that you make sure your Python version is current).
    The next step assumes that `conda` is available to manage your Python environment.
 2. Setup an environment to work in during the lesson.